 Abigail’s visual impairment is presented as just one more part of her multifaceted personality.
 It isn’t ignored, but it isn’t the focus of her life either.” – Amber Bobnar, 6/3/14, WonderBaby.org: resources for parents of blind & disabled babies & children http://www.wonderbaby.org/news/heart-of-applebutter-hill

-The Heart of Applebutter Hill received pre-publication recommendations from professionals in education, rehabilitation and the arts, as a valuable tool for secondary and college-level diversity and anti-bullying initiatives.
+The Heart of Applebutter Hill has received pre and post-publication recommendations from professionals in education, rehabilitation and the arts, as a valuable tool for secondary and college-level diversity and anti-bullying initiatives.
 Their comments are at: http://donnawhill.com/recommenders-of-the-heart-of-applebutter-hill-from-professionals-in-education-rehabilitation-the-arts/

 Read the “Introduction to The Heart of Applebutter Hill for Educators” by Dr. Karen Squier, O.D.
 (Chicago Lighthouse) at:http://donnawhill.com/intro-to-the-heart-of-applebutter-hill-for-educators/